conduktor/conduktor-docs/docs/platform/reference/resource-reference/index.md

 There are two kind of API Key to use with the CLI, Terraform and Public API:
 - <AdminToken /> have all permissions over all resources in Console
-- <AppToken /> permission are scoped to Application instances & Ownership model defined in Self Service
+- <AppToken /> permission are scoped to Application instances & Ownership model defined in Self-service

 In general, <AdminToken /> can bypass Application owners and "act" as an <AppToken />